DoodlingTurtle/WASM_WAsteroids/README.md

 6. After that, you can use ` make ` to build the project into a main.html file.
 7. You can use ` make run ` to start a preview server and open the project in your default browser.

-   you will have to manually stop the the server by pressing "Ctrl + C" in your terminal
+   you will have to manually stop the server by pressing "Ctrl + C" in your terminal

 8. Or you can use ` make debug ` to do the same as ` make run `, but the shown site has a Javascript console attached.